danielscholl-osdu/search/docs/tutorial/PreviewFeatures.md

 users can retrieve phrase completions along with or instead of the results that may help them build more accurate queries.

-The suggestion behavior currently is based on the completion suggester available in ElasticSearch.
-As described in the ElasticSearch documentation:

-> The completion suggester provides auto-complete/search-as-you-type functionality.
-> This is a navigational feature to guide users to relevant results as they are typing,
-> improving search precision.
-> It is not meant for spell correction or did-you-mean functionality like the term or phrase
+Because this feature returns exact matching phrases it is not meant for spell correction or did-you-mean functionality.
-> suggesters.

 Example query:
 ```http